platofan23/textify/README.md

 # Documentation Branch

 ## Purpose
 This branch is dedicated to maintaining all project-related documentation for the Textify project.
-It serves as the central repository for various documents, including Architecture Decision Records (ARD's), project overviews, lecture materials, Operational Process Manuals (OPM), Software Requirement Specifications, and Use-Case documents.
+It serves as the central repository for various documents, including Architecture Decision Records (ADR's), project overviews, lecture materials, Operational Process Manuals (OPM), Software Requirement Specifications, and Use-Case documents.

 ## Contents
 - **ADR's**: Architecture Decision Records detailing key architectural choices and their rationales.